matthewjflanagan/Weather-Dashboard/READme.md

 SOFTWARE.

 ## Features
+Find the current temperature, humidty, wind speed, and UV Index for any city in the world!
+A 5 day forecast showing temperature, wind speed, and humidity will also be displayed below the current weather.
+Keep a history of the cities searched and have the option to clear the history as well.

 ## How to Contribute
 If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.